caed0/webp-conv/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://en.wikipedia.org/wiki/MIT_License) file for details.
+This project is licensed under the GPL-3.0-or-later License - see the LICENSE file for details.

 The libwebp library is licensed under a separate license.
 For more information, please refer to the [libwebp license](https://github.com/webmproject/libwebp/blob/main/COPYING).